agusrichard/python-workbook/notes/error-handling.md

 ### Things to look out for when handling exceptions
-- If you need to swallow an exception, it's a good reason to re-evaluate your code: </br>
+- If you need to swallow an exception, it's a good reason to re-evaluate your code: <br />
   ```python
   try:
     y = 100 / x
   except ZeroDivisionError:
       pass
   ```
-- Don’t declare new variables inside a try statement that might not be reached. </br>
+- Don’t declare new variables inside a try statement that might not be reached. <br />
   ```python
   try:
      y = 100 / x